SanPen/GridCal/doc/getting_started/install.rst

 Make Miniconda work under Windows
 --------------------------------------------------

+The use of Anaconda is completely discouraged since we were unable to make GridCal work there due to the Qt issues on the platform.
 As of version 4.0.0 of GridCal we have tested the following procedure to make Miniconda work:

 - Install Python 3.9 Miniconda3 x64: https://docs.conda.io/en/latest/miniconda.html